opoupeney/DreamFaceDoc/gettingstarted.rst

 * DataWidgets: reusable elements used to display the data

 * Screens: represent a web page or mobile screen in which are assembled DataWidgets according a specific layout.

+A DreamFace application represent a simple or complex sequence of screens.